 QCM-D, Quartz Crystal Microbalance with Dissipation monitoring, is just as its name claims: a balance.
 It operates with an oscillating piezoelectric quartz crystal with a certain resonance frequency which changes with variations on the surface.
 With QCM changes in the frequency and energy dissipation is registered and can through data analysis give both a figure on the total adsorbed mass (hydration water included) and the viscoelastic property of the adsorbed layer.

-Conformational changes as swelling and de-swelling with water and rearrangements on the surface.
+Conformational changes due to swelling and de-swelling with solvents.
+Rearrangements on the surface.

 Rheological changes such as effects of crosslinking, curing and melting of gels upon addition of agents or external stress.